Stephanie M. Benjamin, Ph.D., MPH

 Dr. Winkelman has taught a variety of graduate and undergraduate courses in CSUN’s Public Health program, including cultural health; health communications; curriculum development; program planning (community health education); women’s health; health aspects of drug abuse; study abroad; and health in elementary and middle schools.
 Prior to joining CSUN, she taught courses in global health, environmental health, worksite health promotion, personal health, and health administration and management.

 In addition to her 15 years of higher-education teaching experience (both in-class and online), Dr. Winkelman has enjoyed a 10-year career in the health-based nonprofit field.
 She has served on boards and/or been employed with agencies such as Susan G. Komen for the Cure (breast-cancer organization), the American Cancer Society, and the American Heart Association.
 Dr. Winkelman has also served as a consultant for hospitals, nonprofits, book publishers, and universities on the topic of public health accreditation.
-As a governing councilor, She is an active member of the American Public Health Association (APHA) as a governing councilor.
+She is an active member of the American Public Health Association (APHA) as a governing councilor.

 Dr. Winkelman’s research interests include Latino and migrant health, women’s health (including breast and cervical cancer), and instructional technology – all areas in which she has published professional articles and given numerous presentations.